Ross Historical Center – Shelby County Historical Society

 Shelby County Libraries

-Starting life in 1869 as “The Sidney Lyceum and Library Association” in a small, downtown rented room – and later renamed Amos Memorial Public Library when its brand new facility was opened in 1958 – the library system in Shelby County has since grown to include the main library and 5 branches in Anna, Botkins, Fort Loramie, Jackson Center, and Russia.
-In addition to its outstanding general reading and reference materials the library features special interest programming, an impressive genealogical research collection, a busy children’s room, and an expanded movie and music collection.
+Starting life in 1869 as “The Sidney Lyceum and Library Association” in a small, downtown rented room – and later renamed Amos Memorial Public Library when its brand new facility was opened in 1958 – the library system in Shelby County has grown to include the main library and 5 branches in Anna, Botkins, Fort Loramie, Jackson Center, and Russia.
+The downtown Sidney library was completely renovated in 2017 and offers outstanding general reading and reference materials along with special interest programming, an impressive genealogical research collection, busy children’s and teen’s rooms, and expanded movie, music, & digital collections.

 Bel-Mar Lanes is your home for family FUN in Sidney.
 At Bel-Mar Lanes you and your friends can have a great time at prices that won’t break your budget.
 12 automatic scoring lanes, bumper bowling for the kids, snack bar, and COOL Cosmic Bowling where you bowl with the lights turned down, music turned up and awesome special effects lighting.